flyingcircusio/doc/src/guide/platform_nixos_2/webgateway.rst

 nginx' access logs are stored by default in :file:`/var/log/nginx/access.log`.
 Individual log files for virtual hosts can be defined in the corresponding configuration sections.
-Please use the *anonymized* log format for GRDP conformance.
+Please use the *anonymized* log format for GDPR conformance.

 Example nginx.conf snippet::